 Augusta University's Office of Testing and Disability Services will assess requests for the use of miniature horses by people with disabilities on a case-by-case basis.
-Requests should be submitted to the Department of Testing and Disability Services.
-Augusta University may permit the use of a miniature horse if certain criteria are met, and the horse has been trained individually to perform tasks for the benefit of people with disabilities.
+Requests should be submitted to the Department of Testing and Disability Services and consistent with applicable laws.
+Augusta University may permit the use of a miniature horse if certain criteria are met and the horse has been trained individually to perform tasks for the benefit of people with disabilities.